scmacdon/AWSTracker/Readme.md

     </dependencies>
   </project>

-## Section 3 - Setup the Java packages in your project
+## Setup the Java packages in your project

 Create a Java package in the **main/java** folder named **com.aws**.